John A. Shaw: Ford administration and then the private sector

 In 1975 under President Ford, Shaw was confirmed by the Senate as Inspector General of Foreign Assistance and Assistant Secretary of State, responsible for the oversight of all U.S. Foreign Military Sales, U.S. AID, the Peace Corps, the Overseas Private Investment Corporation, and the Export-Import Bank.

-From 1978-80, Shaw returned to the private sector as a Vice President of Booz Allen & Hamilton International, overseeing the development, organization and management of two new industrial cities, Jubail and Yanbu, in Saudi Arabia.
+From 1978 to 1980, Shaw returned to the private sector as a Vice President of Booz Allen & Hamilton International, overseeing the development, organization and management of two new industrial cities, Jubail and Yanbu, in Saudi Arabia.
 These cities constituted the largest development project in the world.
 He worked for several management consulting companies, the St. Phalle International Group and the Cambridge Consulting Group, overseeing international business development projects.
-From 1980-84 he was a Senior Fellow at the Center for Strategic and International Studies, specializing in Middle Eastern and International Business Affairs.
+From 1980 to 1984 he was a Senior Fellow at the Center for Strategic and International Studies, specializing in Middle Eastern and International Business Affairs.
 While there, he co-authored a favorably reviewed study titled Saudi Arabian Modernization: The Impact of Change on Stability.
-Shaw was Vice President for Washington Operations for the Hudson Institute, then overseeing the Center for Naval Analyses, from 1985-86.
+Shaw was vice president for Washington Operations for the Hudson Institute, then overseeing the Center for Naval Analyses, from 1985 to 1986.

 Reagan and G.H.W.
 Bush administrations

-From 1986-88 under President Reagan he served as senior advisor to the Administrator of Agency for International Development.
-From 1989-91 he served as Associate Deputy Secretary and Chief Operating Officer of the Department of Commerce, and oversaw a major effort to reform the Bureau of Export Administration.
+From 1986 to 1988 under President Reagan he served as senior advisor to the Administrator of Agency for International Development.
+From 1989 to 1991 he served as Associate Deputy Secretary and Chief Operating Officer of the Department of Commerce, and oversaw a major effort to reform the Bureau of Export Administration.

-On September 13, 1991 he was appointed by President George H. W. Bush as Assistant Secretary of Commerce for Export Enforcement, replacing Quincy Mellon Crosby.
+On September 13, 1991, he was appointed by President George H. W. Bush as Assistant Secretary of Commerce for Export Enforcement, replacing Quincy Mellon Crosby.
 Shaw received a recess appointment when the revised Export Administration Act was vetoed.

 With the arrival of the Clinton Administration, Shaw returned to the private sector.
 During this time he worked as CEO of American Overseas Clinics Corporation (AOCC).